 - 1. Open Internet Explorer. - 2.
-Enter the IP address or the URL of the switch in the address field of Internet Explorer.
+Enter the IP address or the URL of the switch in the address bar of Internet Explorer.
 The login dialog of web-based management is displayed once a reliable connection has been established to the switch. - 3.
 Select the "Admin" entry in the "LoginID" selection field if you wish to edit the settings of the IE switch (read and write access).
 You are only granted read access to the configuration data of the switch if you selected the "User" entry. - 4.
 Enter your password.
 The default passwords (from the delivery condition) apply if you have not yet specified a password: - User name: admin Password: admin - User name: user Password: user

-You are strongly advised to change the default passwords (using the Command Line Interface - CLI) for security reasons.
+For security reasons, you are strongly advised to change the default passwords (using the Command Line Interface - CLI).

 - 5. Click "OK" to initiate login at the switch. - 6.
 Select the "Switch > Ports" folder from the tree view.
 The "Port Status" menu opens. - 7.
-In the "Port" column, click the number of the port to which part of the plant is connected.
+In the "Port" column, click the port number to which a part of the plant is connected.
 The "Port Configuration" menu opens.